 - 1. The above documents should be type-written in English on A4 size paper. - 2.
 Incomplete documents are not acceptable. - 3.
-Applicants are advised to choose their desired Advisory Professor (Supervisor), and to indicate the supervisor's name on the application form (Form A). - 4.
 None of the documents submitted is returned to the applicant in any case.

 Notes

 - 1. The applicant will be deprived his/her entrance under the following cases: - a.
 False statements on the documents. - b.
 Violation of the pledge. - 2.
 Applicants are recommended to be well acquainted with the Japanese language, culture, customs, etc. A knowledge of the Japanese language is necessary in daily life. - 3.
 Applicants are expected to complete their Master Course Program within two years.